lino-framework/cg/docs/directives/lino.rst

     An instance of a given :term:`Lino application` running on a given :term:`server <Lino server>`.

+    See also :doc:`/lino/site`.

+    The :term:`site operator` owns all the data on their site.
+The :term:`application carrier` decides which functionalities are available.

     Every :term:`Lino site` has a web :term:`front end` under a domain or subdomain name, a set of local settings and configuration files, and usually its own database.
 Multiple sites can share a same database in order to provide different front ends.

   demo site